Releases 2010 onwards

 Rather overshadowed by the Winterland box set below comes also this superb single "Best Of" or "highlights" CD and what a fantastic Experience live album it is.
-It fuses together tracks that were previously featured on "Jimi Hendrix Concerts" and "Live At Winterland" plus three previously unreleased recordings.
-All these tracks are also in the box set below (released at the same time).
+It fuses together tracks that were previously featured on "Jimi Hendrix Concerts" and "Live At Winterland" plus three previously unreleased recordings, which are also in the box set below (released at the same time).

 Fire, Hear My Train A Comin', Little Wing, Are You Experienced, Voodoo Chile (Slight Return) - previously on Jimi Hendrix Concerts